Skip to main content

 What do the different phases of a clinical trial mean?

-Investigational products such as medications, devices or procedures are conducted in various clinical trial phases to find different kinds of information.
+Studies into medicines devices or procedures are conducted in various phases to find different kinds of information.

 There are four main phases:

-Phase I trials test an experimental drug, vaccine or device in a small group of people (often healthy volunteers) to evaluate safety, identify side effects, determine safe dosages and look at how the investigational product is absorbed and handled by the body.
+Phase I/Phase 1 trials test an experimental treatmentor device in a small group of people (often healthy volunteers) to look at safety, identify side effects, determine safe dosages and look at how the medicine being studied is absorbed and handled by the body.
 Phase 1 clinical trials generally take several months to complete.

-Phase II trials involve larger groups of people than Phase I and they are designed to assess whether an experimental treatment is safe and whether it works in those people with the condition being studied.
-These clinical trials are sometimes randomised controlled trials where one group of patients receives the investigational product, while another group (the “control group”) receives a standard treatment or placebo.
+Phase II/Phase 2 trials involve larger groups of people than Phase I and they are designed to assess whether an experimental treatment is safe and whether it works in those people with the condition being studied.
+These clinical trials are sometimes randomised controlled trials where one group of patients receives the experimental treatment, while another group (the “control group”) receives a standard treatment or placebo.
 Placebos are inactive substances.
-In a clinical trial a placebo, made to look like the investigational treatment, is sometimes used to compare against the actual investigational treatment to evaluate effectiveness.
-These studies are often “blinded” which means neither the patients nor the researchers know who is receiving the investigational product, in order to provide unbiased comparative information.
+In a clinical trial a placebo, made to look like the investigational treatment, is sometimes used to compare against the actual investigational treatment.
+These studies are often “blinded” which means neither the patients nor the researchers know who is receiving the experimental treatment,to remove any potential bias in the comparison.
 Phase 2 clinical trials usually take up to two years to complete.

-Phase III trials are usually large studies comparing the experimental drug or vaccine to a placebo or standard treatment, to evaluate whether the drug works and collect information to allow it to be used safely.
-These studies can involve thousands of patients with the disease, and the information will be used to determine whether the investigational product should be approved by regulatory authorities and marketed.
-These trials are usually randomized and blinded trials that generally takes up to several years (1-4 years) to complete.
+Phase III/Phase 3trials are usually large studies comparing the experimental treatment to a placebo or standard treatment, to evaluate whether the drug works and collect information to allow it to be used safely.
+These studies can involve thousands of patients with the disease, and the information will be used to determine whether the experimental treatment should be approved by regulatory authorities and marketed.
+These trials are usually randomised and blinded trials that generally takes up to several years (1-4 years) to complete.

-Phase IV trials are performed once a drug has reached the market, to provide additional information about the best use of the drug.
-These clinical trials involve people in various populations and are generally intended to collect additional information after the investigational product is approved and marketed regarding its risks, benefits and use in various populations over a longer period of time.
+Phase IV/Phase 4trials are performed once a drug has reached the market, to provide additional information about the best use of the drug.
+These clinical trials involve people in various populations and are generally intended to collect additional information after the drug is approved and marketed regarding its risks, benefits and use in various populations over a longer period of time.

 What happens during a clinical trial?

 Each study is different, but the informed consent process ensures you understand the experimental treatment, device or diagnostic being studied, your role in the trial, potential side effects, and the visits required.
-In some studies, you may receive an inactive placebo, whereas other studies will not involve medications.
+In some studies, you may receive a placebo, whereas other studies will not involve medications.

 The following process generally occurs during the conduct of a clinical trial: